 There are often strong reactions to the nominations.
 Even if you feel like you agree with most of them, there will almost always be that one glaring omission (WHERE IS AM-we’ll get onto that later).
 Let’s take a look at this year’s nominees…

 With La La Land sweeping seemingly every award going, it seems like the frontrunner in this group so its nomination is no surprise.
 Its nice to see Hell or High Water getting recognised as an smaller indie; it was definitely one of my top films of last year.
 With the Academy nominating nine films there is plenty of room for variety.
 A range of stories in a range of genres is presented; from musicals to sci-fi to war to domestic drama, a wide range of human experiences is represented (not to mention a great show in diversity).
 Unfortunately, (from the films I’ve seen) the Academy seems to have shut out some of the more unconventional, yet brilliant, films of last year (such as Tom Ford’s intoxicating Nocturnal Animals), favouring some more traditional tellings of, on the whole, ‘tamer’ stories.
-As a whole though, there are a set of very worthy films.
+As a whole though, this is a set of very worthy films.

 Denis Villeneuve ~ Arrival